JWST's first view of the most vigorously star-forming cloud in the Galactic center -- Sagittarius B2: Discussion

 We use the presence of \bra emission, polycyclic aromatic hydrocarbon (PAH) emission, and the presence of warm dust to identify \hii region candidates.
-We identify 13 previously missed sources that exhibit all three features; we designate such sources as \hii region candidates.
-Figure \ref{fig:HII_cand} shows the spatial distribution of VLA-detected \hii regions \citep{schmiedeke_physical_2016, meng_physical_2022} and the \hii region candidates revealed with JWST.
+We identify 13 previously missed sources that exhibit all three features; we designate such sources as \hii region candidates. \rr{The left panel of} Figure \ref{fig:HII_cand_asymmetry} shows the spatial distribution of VLA-detected \hii regions \citep{schmiedeke_physical_2016, meng_physical_2022} and the \hii region candidates revealed with JWST. \rr{An important caveat is that the chosen selection criteria are not unique to \hii regions; planetary nebulae can also exhibit PAH emission, recombination line emission, and warm dust continuum \citep{Anderson2012}.
+The turbulent environment and complex dynamics of the CMZ result in evolved interlopers distributed across the Galactic center \citep{Dong2015}.
+Thus, some of the sources classified as new \hii region candidates could instead be evolved intermediate mass stars ejected from nearby star clusters.}

 There are two types of \hii region candidates observed in the JWST data: extended and near-unresolved.
 Comparing with the MeerKAT 1.2\ghz data, we find that some of the extended, VLA-missed \hii regions are detected.
 However, others are located in regions of extended synchrotron emission, which obscures them from clear identification.
 We attribute the VLA non-detections to a lack of surface-brightness sensitivity required for the very diffuse \hii regions.